maz808/specargs/docs/source/usage.rst

 Responses
 *********

-**specargs** provides the :class:`specargs.oas.Response` class to generate reusable response components.
+**specargs** provides the :class:`~specargs.Response` class to generate reusable response components.
 An instance of this class can be provided to multiple :func:`~specargs.use_response` decorators, reducing repetition when defining view functions/methods with the same response metadata.
-However, instantiating a :class:`~specargs.oas.Response` object with its constructor does not automatically register it as a reusable response component.
-To accomplish this, the :class:`~specargs.oas.Response` instance can be provided to the :meth:`~specargs.WebargsAPISpec.response` method of the :class:`~specargs.WebargsAPISpec` class, which will register a corresponding response object in the `components` section of the generated OAS output.
+However, instantiating a :class:`~specargs.Response` object with its constructor does not automatically register it as a reusable response component.
+To accomplish this, the :class:`~specargs.Response` instance can be provided to the :meth:`~specargs.WebargsAPISpec.response` method of the :class:`~specargs.WebargsAPISpec` class, which will register a corresponding response object in the `components` section of the generated OAS output.

 .. code-block:: python

     from marshmallow import Schema, fields
-    from specargs import WebargsAPISpec
-    from specargs.oas import Response
+    from specargs import WebargsAPISpec, Response

     spec = WebargsAPISpec(...)